 7. Treat your mum or mother figure to an afternoon tea this Mother’s Day

-11. Attend a Mamma Mia-themed boozy brunch at this rooftop bar
+8. Attend a disco-themed boozy brunch at this rooftop bar